 Back to Design Programs | Back to Top

-The School of Communication and Design offers the following program in Digital Filmmaking.
+The School of Communication and Design offers the following program in Filmmaking.

-The Department of Digital Filmmaking cultivates the skills students need to develop relationships, manage projects, and create original works in the medium of film.
-A list of Digital Filmmaking faculty and staff can be viewed on the department website.
+The Department of Filmmaking cultivates the skills students need to develop collaborative relationships, manage projects, and create original works in the medium of film.
+A list of Filmmaking faculty and staff can be viewed on the department website.

 - Overview of requirements: 120 credit hours (crs) required for completion